-Cookie butter is generally filled with 'buttery' flavours (of course), as well as, gingerbread, cinnamon and nutmeg which are also often present.
-In my recipe, these flavours are mainly contributed through the Biscoff cookie crumbs which are folded into the filling.
+Cookie butter is generally filled with 'buttery' flavors (of course), as well as, gingerbread, cinnamon and nutmeg which are also often present.
+In my recipe, these flavors are mainly contributed through the Biscoff cookie crumbs which are folded into the filling.

 Biscoff is certainly a type of cookie butter but it is very different to the cookie butter that you will make for this recipe.
 My cookie butter focuses more on actual vegan butter and the final result is essentially a thick, creamy, cookie-filled buttercream.